 - Who we are – see About Us on web site

-- Our services – D J Dunstone provides free NHS eye tests for those that are eligible.
+- Our services – Dunstone Optometry provides free NHS eye tests for those that are eligible.
 You may also be entitled to vouchers that can be used against the purchase of glasses or contact lenses if you require them.
 To find out if you are eligible for assistance please ask for details in the practice.
 Appointments for eye tests can be booked over the phone or by dropping into the practice.
 Opening times can be found on our web site.

 - Financial and funding information. – for every eye test performed on behalf of the NHS the practice receives a set fee of approx £21.00.
 This goes towards expenses such as salaries, equipment costs and other overheads.
 If you are not eligible for the NHS eye tests please contact the practice for details of our current charges.